 Growing Bare Root Roses in my Garden

-With various types of roses, including Climbing roses, English Shrub Roses, and Own Root Roses, here is a list of the David Austin bare root roses growing in my gardens.
+With various types of roses, including Climbing roses, English Shrub Roses, and Own Root Roses, here is a list of the David Austin bare root roses growing in my cut flower gardens.

 - Claire Austin: My favorite bare root climbing roses are the Claire Austin.
 A creamy white English climbing rose with a strong myrrh fragrance with a medium-size bloom.
 Best for health and fragrance, north-facing walls, doorways, and arches, this rose proves to be an excellent climber that offers both beauty and performance.